30 / 60 / 90 Day Plan

 not two silos.

 Sean's vision is two sides of one coin.
 Combined, Design and Estimating are the Solutions team: one cohesive package of the right design at the strategic price, handed to Business Development and Client Services ready to win.
-My job is to make that real on two layers at once.
+My job is to make that real.

 The Operational Layer